 can haul videos ever replace fashion shoots?

 To enter the world of haul vloggers is to surrender yourself to a stream of the everyday, glossed up and re-packaged for you via perky twenty-somethings from their bedrooms.
-After spending an hour in the world of Zoella, the 24 year old vlogging phenomenon, I, along with her 7 and a half million followers, know her boyfriend's favourite colours (past and present), her preferred pizza order and how to apply festival chic makeup with precision.
+After spending an hour in the world of Zoella, the 24 year old vlogging phenomenon, I, along with her 7 and a half million followers, know her boyfriend's favorite colors (past and present), her preferred pizza order and how to apply festival chic makeup with precision.

 If you're willing to upload the innermost workings of your life onto YouTube, there's an audience for it.
 Vloggers gain followers and earn cash by documenting the inconsequential but interesting.
 Hit videos have titles ranging from the seemingly useful but grammatically incorrect How to put on a Tampon (7,247,636 views, Weylie Hoang) to the more mainstream My Shoe Collection: High Heels (7.5 mins and 857,828 views for Niomi Smart).

 There is no denying the power of these online marketeers, by allowing their dedicated fanbase to witness personal moments they become trusted sources of information.
 These are online oracles to millions of young followers, big brothers and sisters offering worldly advice: how to tackle daily obstacles and what you should be wearing whilst doing it.
-Brands have taken notice of this, this band of vloggers have democratised fashion and beauty.
+Brands have taken notice of this, this band of vloggers have democratized fashion and beauty.
 These are not high fashion shoots, they are accessible and easy tutorials and for high street brands, they are a golden ticket.
 If you're a label with a target market of Millennials, why trouble yourself with the effort that goes into gaining a page of fashion editorial in a magazine with a circulation of 150,000, when you can reach over a million viewers through an online look book shoot with Zoella?

 Brands like Topshop and Urban Outfitters have learnt to harness this power, opening up to partnerships with fresh faced online stars to stay relevant to younger consumers.
 They work on seasonal haul videos, allowing their brand to be seen through the eyes of an on message vlogger - Urban Outfitters' recent pair up with SunBeams Jess, a relatively new face on the scene, has garnered a not unimpressive 68,000 views in one week and a living editorial for their Retro Sportswear line.
 This is imagery that will continue to be watched for months after the launch, constantly generating revenue for the brand.
 And it's not just content creation that makes these stars so bankable, they inspire some serious fan-mania.
 A Topshop insider revealed that the first year beauty vlogger Tanya Burr attended their show, she had as many social media mentions as Louis from One Direction, who was sitting slightly further along the front row.
 These guys have fans and they know how to use them.